 Make written notes of anything the other party says with which you disagree – Your notes can be used to refresh your memory of certain events, but don't read from these notes word for word.
 Notes read into the record are hearsay evidence, and may be less believable or credible.

-The Hearing Officer is not bound by earlier findings or determinations made by the Department.
+The Hearing Officer is not bound by earlier findings or determinations made by the UI Division adjudicator.
 Since this will be your only opportunity to present your evidence, and further appeals only review testimony and other evidence introduced at this hearing, you should be ready to submit your side of the story.

 Are Video or Audio Recordings Allowed As Evidence?

 Yes.
 The party submitting the evidence must contact OAH to determine whether the evidence can be played on OAH equipment or whether the requesting party must provide the equipment to play the recorded material at the hearing.
 The party must also submit the recording(s) as part of the record.
 The material will be marked as an exhibit and will be kept with the hearing file.
 Recordings must also be provided to other interested parties and be playable.